Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Introduction

 Let $X$ be a scheme over a field $ k $.
 A point of $ X $ means a closed point of degree one, which is the same as a $ k $-valued point, i.e., a morphism $ \pt \to X $.
 The notation $x \in X$ means a point $ x $ of $ X. $

-Let $X$ be a locally noetherian Artin stack over $ \CC $.
-A sheaf on $ X $ means a coherent sheaf of $ \cO_X $-modules.
-A vector bundle on $ X $ means a locally free sheaf on $ X $ which has a finite rank on each connected component of $ X $.
-The categories of quasi-coherent sheaves, coherent sheaves, and vector bundles on $ X $ are denoted by $ \Qcoh(X), \Coh(X), $ and $ \Vect(X), $ respectively.
+Let $\cX$ be a locally noetherian algebraic stack over $ S $.
+A sheaf on $ X $ means a coherent sheaf of $ \cO_\cX $-modules.
+A vector bundle on $ \cX $ means a locally free sheaf on $ \cX $ of a finite constant rank.
+The categories of quasi-coherent sheaves, coherent sheaves, and vector bundles on $ \cX $ are denoted by $ \Qcoh(\cX), \Coh(\cX), $ and $ \Vect(\cX), $ respectively.